FAQ

 For example: 60 x 72 = 4,320 inches, 4,320 x 0.022 = $95.04

 I have a minimum load fee of $50.
-That means for some smaller quilt tops, or table runners, you will pay $50 even if the dimensions add up to less than that.
+This means for some smaller quilt tops or table runners, you will pay $50 even if the dimensions add up to less than that.

 You may consider sending in multiple projects that share a backing to meet the $50 minimum charge.

-After payment is received, I will ship out your quilt as soon as possible, or you may pick up your quilt if you are a local customer.
+After payment is received, I will pack up your quilt as soon as possible, or you may pick up your quilt if you are a local customers.

-You are responsible for all shipping cost, to and from, my home studio.
-I use Pirate Ship to return your quilt to you using USPS or UPS, whichever one is the cheapest.
-Both USPS and UPS come with $100 insurance.
-If you’d like to purchase extra insurance, please let me know at the bottom of the quilt request form.
+Customers are responsible for all shipping costs to and from my home studio.
+I use Pirate Ship to purchase the most affordable shipping option through USPS or UPS.
+Both carriers include up to $100 of insurance coverage.
+If you would like to purchase additional insurance, please note that on your quilt request form.

 You can estimate your total cost by using this equation: length x width x 0.022, for example 60 x 72 x $0.022= $95.04.
 Please note that some quilt designs are $0.03/ square inch.